It is a common skin disease caused by the blockage of hair follicles with fat and dead skin cells.

 Acne and rosacea

 From a distance, rosacea and acne look a lot alike.
-In fact, rosacea is very similar to acne vulgaris, which is often referred to as acne rosacea.
+Rosacea is very similar to acne vulgaris, often referred to as acne rosacea.

-Although rosacea is remarkably similar to acne, it is actually completely different and has its own unique symptoms and causes.
+Although rosacea is remarkably similar to acne, it is entirely different and has its unique symptoms and causes.

-To avoid this confusion and ensure better management and treatment, it is important to perform a differential diagnosis.
+To avoid this confusion and ensure better management and treatment, it is essential to perform a differential diagnosis.

-Recent discoveries of their very different mechanisms of action allow for better therapeutics, especially with regard to antibiotics.
+Recent discoveries of their very different mechanisms of action allow for better therapeutics, especially antibiotics.

 For example, rosacea is a chronic disorder that usually appears in the central part of the face and is characterized by redness, flushing, bumps (papules), and pimples (pustules).